Fluorescent bulbs contain a small amount of mercury. To dispose of them properly, residents may bring them to:

 - Any of the following hardware stores where they will be recycled.
-OCRRA makes this free disposal option available to all households in the Onondaga County.
-(They can accept CFLs, 4-foot, U-shaped and circular bulbs).
+OCRRA makes this free disposal option available to all households in Onondaga County.
+Only CFLs, 4-foot, U-shaped and circular bulbs are accepted.

 - A participating Home Depot or Lowe's store.
-(They accept CFLs only; the small "twirly" kind).
+Only CFLs, the small "twirly" kind are accepted.

 The following stores will accept compact fluorescent lamps (CFLs), 4–foot fluorescent tubes, (no 8-foot tubes accepted), circular and u-shaped fluorescent lamps for recycling: